kaumnen/selenium-automation/README.md

 In Progress...

-python automation including copying code from codewars and pasting in inside github
+python automation including copying code from codewars and pasting on github

-you can input credentials with inside terminal, or edit .env file with your creds for specific sites
+you can input credentials via terminal, or edit .env file with your creds for specific sites

 currently supporting github and codewars